Information about Gorrion

 How do games of Go end ?

-Gorrion cannot score games of Go automatically so a game must end either by a player resigning or by both players agreeing a draw.
+Gorrion cannot score games of Go automatically.
+One player will need to resign or else both players will need to agree a draw.
 Both players will need to interpret the rules, count territory, adjust for komi and come to a decision.

 The clocks for both players will stop once two consecutive passes have been made.